 Qualifying as a solicitor - pre September 2021 - "The Law Degree/GDL/LPC Route"

-You are most likely to qualify under this route if you have already started an undergraduate law degree, GDL, LPC or training contract prior to September 1st 2021.
-For first year law students arriving in Oxford in October 2021, you may also be able to follow this route if you accepted your offer of a place or paid a non refundable deposit prior to September 21st 2021 (inclusive).
+You are most likely to qualify under this old route if you have already started an undergraduate law degree, GDL, LPC or training contract prior to September 1st 2021.
+Law students who started their law degree in Oxford in October 2021 may also be able to follow this route if you accepted your offer of a place or paid a non refundable deposit prior to September 21st 2021 (inclusive).
 In all cases, continuation along this route will depend on the ongoing availability of existing post graduate courses and the routes that legal employers will adopt for their trainees.
-Future trainees starting in law firms in 2023 will be some of the earliest to go through the SQE route and once more firms start to move to the new system these traditional courses could disappear relatively quickly.
+Future trainees starting in law firms in 2023/4 will be some of the earliest to go through the SQE route and once more firms start to move to the new system these traditional courses could disappear relatively quickly.

 1. The academic stage